prernagoel/The-Jack-of-all/_posts/2016-10-10-getting-started.md

 So to end with how the French writer André Gide put it, "Everything that needs to be said has already been said.
 But, since no one was listening, everything must be said again."

-Reference:
+#### Reference:

 This post has been inspired by a book that made my day during lockdown.
 MLA (7th ed.)
 Kleon, Austin.
 Steal Like an Artist: 10 Things Nobody Told You About Being Creative. , 2012.
 Print.

-P.S. - Through this post, I just thought to convey the happiness and confidence I felt on realising the idea that we all are creative relatively after all and essentially, I can be as creative as I want to be!
+P.S. - This post reflection of how happy and confident I felt on registering the idea that we all are creative relatively after all and essentially, I can be as creative as I want to be!
 And I'll try to be a little more from the next post onwards. :p